Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 Stream 1 Traditional “Bag-of-Words, Count and Rule-Based Approaches”: is for researchers interested primarily in statistical “bag of words” and count-based approaches to text mining, including exploratory (inductive) keyword and phrase frequency analysis, term-frequency by inverted document frequency (tf*idf), correspondence analysis, and confirmatory (deductive) and rule-based approaches such as the development and application of dictionaries, including sentiment analysis.

-Stream 2 Syntactic Parsing and Unsupervised Machine Learning: is for researchers taking an NLP-based syntactic parsing approach to text mining, including Named Entity Recognition (NER); and unsupervised Machine Learning approaches, such as: topic modeling and k-means clustering.
+Stream 2 Syntactic Parsing and Unsupervised Machine Learning: will present an overview of syntactic parsing and NLP-based approaches to text mining, including Named Entity Recognition (NER); and unsupervised Machine Learning approaches, such as: topic modeling and k-means clustering.

-Stream 3 Supervised Machine Learning and Deep Learning: is for researchers using supervised Machine Learning (ML) including: predictive regression and classification models using naïve Bayes, Support Vector Machines (SVM), and random forests; and Deep Learning (DL) approaches including: Dense Neural Networks (DNN), Long Short-term Memory (LSTM) networks, Convolutional Neural Networks (CNNs).
+Stream 3 Supervised Machine Learning and Deep Learning: will present an overview of supervised Machine Learning (ML) including: predictive regression and classification models using naïve Bayes, Support Vector Machines (SVM), and random forests; and Deep Learning (DL) approaches including: Dense Neural Networks (DNN), Long Short-term Memory (LSTM) networks, Convolutional Neural Networks (CNNs).

-Stream 4 Word Embeddings, Large Language Models, and Transformers: is for researchers using word embeddings, large language models, and transformer models and approaches, including Bidirectional Encoder Representations from Transformers (BERT), Generative Pre-Trained Transformers (GPT), and Text-to-Text Transfer Transformers (T5) models.
+Stream 4 Word Embeddings, Large Language Models, and Transformers: will present an overview of word embeddings, large language models, and transformer models, including Bidirectional Encoder Representations from Transformers (BERT), Generative Pre-Trained Transformers (GPT), and Text-to-Text Transfer Transformers (T5) models.
+These techniques all underly the generative AI systems like ChatGPT.
+We will include a discussion of prompt engineering for generative AI by demonstrating how to use GPT 3.5 Turbo.

 SWT Leaders: